antiproblemist/india-coronavirus-tracker-api/README.md

 ## Maintenance

-Since this API relies upon data that is scraped from an HTML table, there are sometimes code changes thate need to be done based on the structural changes done on the website
+Since this API relies upon data that is scraped from an HTML table, there are sometimes code changes that need to be done based on the structural changes done on the website

 ## Development Requirements